zahanm/bear-tracks/docs/Sync.md

 and give it the name `Title Here`.

+## "Strict" mode

+Highly recommended that you use this option: `--strict`.
+It will guarantee that the exported set of notes matches the ones in Bear.
+It looks for invalid, missing, or duplicate titles.

+Mostly, this revolves around the fact that the title is the filename for the exported note.
+And the internal links reference the note title as well, and it's how Obsidian discovers those links.

 ## Conflicts

 I check when the notes were last exported, and if the note